PPM Logo

 g.
 Whether the alleged conduct adversely affects the UC San Diego Community and/or the pursuit of the University's objectives.

-6. The UC San Diego Police Department may share information with SAGE regarding on or off-campus student conduct that may violate the Standards of Conduct.
+5. Information Sharing.
+The UC San Diego Police Department may share information with SAGE regarding on- or off-campus student conduct that may violate the Standards of Conduct.

 These Procedures serve as a general notice of our community standards.
-It is not written as specifically or practiced in the same way as federal, state, or local law.
-As such, it should be viewed as a framework to educate through an accountability process.
-Additionally, conduct prohibited by the Standards of Conduct may or may not violate federal, state, or local law.
-The University may address such conduct independent of and/or concurrently with legal proceedings.
+They are not written specifically or practiced in the same way as federal, state, or local law.
+As such, they should be viewed as a framework to educate through an accountability process.
+Conduct prohibited by the Standards of Conduct may or may not violate federal, state, or local law.
+The University may address such conduct independently of and/or concurrently with legal proceedings.

-1. These Procedures supersede all previous versions of the UC San Diego Student Conduct Procedures (previously titled as the UC San Diego Student Conduct Code).
-PACAOS Section 100.00 and these Procedures, serve as the official reference for non-academic student conduct matters at UC San Diego.
+1. These Procedures supersede all previous versions of the UC San Diego Student Conduct Procedures.
+PACAOS Section 100.00, Appendix H and these Procedures, serve as the official reference for non-academic student conduct matters at UC San Diego.
 All matters of non-academic student conduct at UC San Diego may be handled in accordance with these Procedures, unless superseded by a specific procedure of a professional school or program under the purview of the University.
 In such instances, professional schools or programs may hold students accountable based on school or program-specific policies.

 4. If any portion of these Procedures is invalidated or deemed to be unenforceable, the remainder of these Procedures will remain in effect.